What is a cause of the Indian Removal Act?

 Why did the Indian Removal Act happen?
 It was thought that the Indian nations were standing in the way of progress for the whites.
 What role did Andrew Jackson play in this?
 From Tennessee, in 1814, he commanded the U.S. military to take charge of moving the Indians.

-What was the effect of the Indian Removal Act of 1830 quizlet?
+What was the aftermath of the Trail of Tears?

 What led to the Removal Act?